Skip to main content

 43 High Street

-Existing Use Vacant
+Existing Use Gym

 Date of Construction Early 19th century

-Heritage Merit Streetscape, listed building
+Heritage Merit Streetscape. listed building

-Listed Building Status Grade B Listed Building (Ref: HB14/23/033)
+Listed Building Status Grade B Listed

 Building Description

-Attached four-bay three-storey commercial building to the south west side of High Street.
 Rectangular on plan (street elevation approx. 11 8m (w) x 10.4m (height to eaves)) with two-storey return to rear (south west) abutted by pitched outbuildings.
 Pitched natural slate roof with rolled ridge and rough-cast rendered brick chimneys with corbelled coping and original pots.
 Painted moulded cast-iron rainwater goods.
 Walls are painted block marked lime render with raised quoins to each side.
 Square-headed window openings with painted moulded architraves and one-over-one timber sliding sash windows, moulded cill courses to first and second floor.
 Ground floor comprises of two shopfronts concealed behind roller shutters; modern signage to right.

 Rear (south west) elevation is abutted by a lower two-storey return.